 The Francis Scott Key bridge in Baltimore collapses after a ship crashed into it

-Seven people fell into the Patapsco River below and are being searched for, said Kevin Cartwight, the Baltimore City Fire Department's director of communications.
+The collision has spurred a large search-and-rescue operation, and it was unclear how many people were in the Patapsco River.
+However, Kevin Cartwight, the Baltimore City Fire Department's director of communications, told NPR that seven people had fallen into the river and were being searched for.
 He called the collision and collapse a "developing mass casualty event," The Associated Press reported.

-Emergency personnel have been dispatched to the scene, Baltimore Mayor Brandon Scott said.
+Emergency personnel have been dispatched to the scene, Baltimore Mayor Brandon Scott added.

-The ship that collided with the bridge was the Dali, a 948-foot container ship coming from Singapore, U.S. Coast Guard public information officer Matthew West told NPR.
+The ship that collided with the bridge was the Dali, a 948-foot container ship, U.S. Coast Guard public information officer Matthew West told NPR.
+The Singapore-flagged ship left Baltimore at 1 a.m. and was heading to Colombo, Sri Lanka, according to MarineTraffic, a marine data platform.

-Before the collapse, traffic was closed in both lanes, the Maryland Transportation Authority posted on X. The bridge is part of I-695, an arterial of Interstate 95, a major freeway running north-south along the Eastern Seaboard of the U.S.
+Traffic was closed in both lanes as a result of the collision, the Maryland Transportation Authority posted on X.

 MAJOR BALTIMORE TRAFFIC ALERT: AVOID I-695 southeast corridor.
 I-695 Key Bridge collapse due to ship strike.
 Active scene.
 Use I-95 or I-895. #baltraffic #mdtraffic— MDTA (@TheMDTA) March 26, 2024